R35007/mock-server-vscode-extension/README.md

   "db": "db.json", // If its a folder path, the server pick all the .json files and run the mock server.
   "middleware": "middleware.js", // path to middlewares.
-Must be .js type file "injectors": "injectors.json", // path to injectors file "store": "store.json", // path to store file "rewriter": "rewriter.json", // path to rewriters file "staticDir": "public", // path to static file server.
+Must be .js type file "injectors": "injectors.json", // path to injectors file "rewriters": "rewriters.json", // path to rewriters file "store": "store.json", // path to store file "staticDir": "public", // path to static file server.
   "envDir": "env" // path to env. on `MockServer: Switch Environment` Command, picks all the .json files under this directory.
 }